I often say I had

 distraction.

 "Success on the outside doesn’t always bring clarity on the inside."That gap is exactly what I work on now.
-My coaching is about noticing patterns and
+My coaching is about understanding your patterns and helping

-gently shifting them — because once you see them, you can start to change them in small, practical ways.
+gently shif them where needed — because once you see them, you can start to change them in small, practical ways.
 Sometimes it’s loosening your shoulders in a tense meeting.
 Sometimes it’s catching an old story before it runs your response.

 For me, it always comes back to three pillars: